amir3x0/A6-Final/README.md

 ### Running the Application

-**To simply open the website open the URL created in the github-pages**
+**NOTE:To simply open the website open the URL created in the github-pages**

 **run the website via code-editor**
 ##Start the Backend Server